 Beyond the classroom, Puffer is known for his efforts in community building and working with others in Hartsville to make it a great community in which to live.
 He serves the City of Hartsville as the executive director of The Byerly Foundation in Hartsville, and was named the Hartsville Citizen of the Year in 2009.
 One of his major goals has always been to demonstrate to students how experiences in the classroom can be applied to the real world.
 In addition to teaching, Puffer worked with communication students on their required internships.
 It was not at all unusual to find his students gathered for class around a Byerly Foundation Board table planning strategy and tactics for how the Foundation might better engage the Hartsville community.

 ABOUT COKER COLLEGE

 Coker College is a student-focused, private liberal arts college located in Hartsville, South Carolina.
 Coker combines round table, discussion-based learning with hands-on experiences to encourage active participation in and out of the classroom.
 A supportive, close-knit community prepares Coker students with the confidence and practical life skills they need to reach their personal best, in college and beyond.

 Founded in 1908, Coker is a bachelor’s and master’s degree-granting institution and competes in 21 NCAA Division II sports.
-Coker is ranked among the "Best Colleges" in the South by U.S. News & World Report as well as The Princeton Review, and by Washington Monthly as No. 2 for value among colleges in the Southeast region.
+Coker is ranked among the "Best Colleges" in the South by U.S. News & World Report as well as The Princeton Review, and by Washington Monthly as one of the Southeast's "Best Bang for the Buck" colleges.